 6. Violation of the Sixth Amendment Right to a Speedy Trial

 The Sixth Amendment also provides all criminal defendants with the right to a “speedy and public trial.”
 What is considered “speedy” depends on the nature of the case and various other factors.
 However, if your trial is delayed unnecessarily, and if you are harmed (or “prejudiced”) as a result, then you may have grounds to file a motion to dismiss.

 7. Violation of the Constitutional Prohibition on Ex Post Facto Law Enforcement

 Another key protection for criminal defendants contained in the U.S. Constitution is the prohibition on ex post facto law enforcement.
 Basically, if you are arrested and then the Alaska legislature enacts a law outlawing your conduct, you cannot be prosecuted under the new law.

 Asserting Your Constitutional Rights During Your Alaska Criminal Case

 While these are all fundamental protections, if police or prosecutors violate your rights, this will not have any immediate impact on your case.
 In order to protect your rights, you must seek appropriate relief in the Alaska state courts.
-This means that you need an experienced criminal defense attorney; and, in order to ensure that you are able to assert all available defenses as soon and as effectively as possible, you should discuss your case with an attorney right away.
+This means that you need an experienced criminal defense attorney; and, in order to ensure that you are able to assert all available defenses as soon and as effectively as possible, you should discuss your case with a criminal lawyer right away.

 Contact Alaska Criminal Defense Attorney Eric Derleth